EricB2A/prw3/readme.md

 ```

 ## Data
-To manually process the data, use the (processing script)[data/processing.js] with
+To manually process the data, use the [processing script](data/processing.js) with
 ```bash
 node data/processing.js
 ```